nischays445/PythonGrades/README.md

 # Python_Grades

 #### Description:
 Python_Grades is a Python program that uses CSV files to create a gradebook for educators looking for a simple, minimalist approach.
-This program starts by initializing a new gradebook object with a custom given name.
-It then creates a CSV file to store the gradebook data using the user-inputted name and the `.csv` extension.
-After the user enters the name and what they are trying to do (either view and edit a gradebook or create a new one), the user in the terminal is given the option to enter numbers 0-9 with corresponding options.
+The program initializes a new gradebook object with a custom name, creates a CSV file to store the gradebook data using the user-inputted name and the `.csv` extension.
+After the user specifies the name and what they want to do (view and edit a gradebook or create a new one), they are given a menu in the terminal with options:

 - **0**: Add a student.
 - **1**: Delete a student by ID.